Simranjit911/Javascript-45-Projects-Challenge/README.md

-# These are the 30 Vanilla Js/Pure Javascript Projects to get better grip in Js.
+# These are the 45 Vanilla Js/Pure Javascript Projects to get better grip in Js.
-# 30 Days Javascript Challenge